LIMON100/DA/mAP/readme.md

 Plotting the precision and recall values we have the following Precision x Recall curve:

+The general definition for the Average Precision (AP) is finding the area under the precision-recall curve above.

 ## Different type of bounding box format

 The bounding box has the following (x, y) coordinates of its corners: top-left is (x_min, y_min), top-right is (x_max, y_min), bottom-left is (x_min, y_max), bottom-right is (x_max, y_max).
 As you see, coordinates of the bounding box's corners are calculated with respect to the top-left corner of the image.